arifsbs/alertexercise/readme.md

    mvn clean compile test

-3. New steps will follow
+3. New steps will follow.
+WIP